For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘We will, but first, you need to listen to what we have to say.’

-I just looked at him blankly, then said: ‘Of course, I’m curious about everything that’s happened here.
-But right now, I just want to get out of here as quickly as I can.
+I just looked at him blankly, then said: ‘Of course, that’s an understatement.
+I’m curious about everything that’s happened here, but right now, I just want to get the bloody hell out of here as quickly as I can.
+No offence intended, but this place is getting just too weird for me.’

 They didn’t say anything, so I sat down, poured a cup of tea, took a bit out of a scone and waited to hear what they might have to say.